pkp/pkp-docs/dev/documentation/en/architecture-plugins.md

 Plugins are independent modules that can be enabled and disabled to modify the application.

-> This chapter will describe how to ensure your code is exposed to plugins.
+> This chapter will describe how to load plugins in the main application.
 Read the [Plugin Guide](/dev/plugins/en) to learn how to build your own plugins.

 ## Load Plugins